Walk 69: Ightham Mote and Fairlawne Estate

 in front of Absalom’s Farm.
 Climb Rooks Hill

-another barrier and follow the permissive path along the
+straight across past another barrier and follow

-bottom of an open glade.
-Continue through woodland
+permissive path along bottom of open glade.

-turn right into car park.
+car park.

 |